 What could a Mansion Tax mean for homeowners?

-Jon Chambers discusses one of the key speculations ahead of the Autumn Budget 2025
+Jon Chambers gives his initial thoughts on one of the announcements from the Autumn Budget 2025

 We can help